-Our services that we provide are always oriented to the needs of our users, in this case we take various approaches both in terms of server optimization, security, and in coding improvement in OJS as we have explained.
-This effort is our contribution so that we can help each of our clients’ specific needs in an effort to disseminate knowledge more broadly.
+The services that we provide are always oriented to the needs of our users, in this case, we take various approaches both in terms of server optimization, security, and coding improvement in OJS as we have explained.
+This effort is our contribution so that we can help each of our client’s specific needs in an effort to disseminate knowledge more broadly.

 As a form of our contribution to the community, we also provide a plugin that we developed to overcome the N+1 issue in OJS which we call OJTRocket.
 We provide this plugin for free.
 This plugin optimizes OJS queries, especially on the front page of journals that load a lot of articles.

-Put your email in this form and our system will send this plugin without any cost.
+Put your email in the above form and our system will send this plugin without any cost.

 We hope that this plugin can help you as a publisher, both for those of you who use OJS with a lot of submissions and those who use the OJS platform as a replacement platform for the OCS / conference system.